-- 1 Based on Net Income attributable to Deutsche Bank shareholders. - 2 Based on net revenues. - 3 Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income. - 4 2022 distributions in the form of common share dividend paid and share buybacks for cancellation executed in 2022 in relation to 2021 net income attributable to shareholders.
+- 1 Based on Net Income attributable to Deutsche Bank shareholders. - 2 Based on net revenues; twelve months period compared to full year 2021. - 3 Total noninterest expenses as a percentage of net interest income before provision for credit losses, plus noninterest income. - 4 2023 distributions in form of common share dividend paid in relation to 2022 net income attributable to shareholders.

-Deutsche Bank reaffirms its financial targets to be achieved by 2025 of a post-tax return on average tangible equity of above 10 %, a compound annual revenue growth in revenues of between 3.5 % and 4.5 % for 2021 to 2025 and a cost/income ratio of below 62.5 %.
-Deutsche Bank also confirms its capital objectives of a CET 1 capital ratio of around 13 % and a payout ratio of 50% from 2025 onwards.
-All forward-looking projections below are based on 31 January 2023, foreign exchange rates.
+Deutsche Bank reaffirms its financial targets to be achieved by 2025 of a post-tax return on average tangible equity of above 10 %, a compound annual revenue growth of between 3.5 % and 4.5 % for 2021 to 2025 and a cost/income ratio of below 62.5 %.
+Deutsche Bank also confirms its capital objectives of a CET 1 capital ratio of around 13 % and a payout ratio of 50 % from 2025 onwards.